maxludden/supergene-v2/books/book01/md/chapter-0006.md

 Han Sen didn’t care at all and listened to the strange voice in his head blissfully.

-> "Primitive Creature Swift Mantis Killed.
-No Beast Soul Gained.
-Eat the Swift Mantis to Gain Zero to Ten Primitive Geno Points Randomly."
+> "Primitive creature Swift Mantis killed.
+No beast soul gained.
+Eat the Swift Mantis to gain zero to ten primitive geno points randomly."

 Touching his helmet where the swift mantis cut to feel it was still smooth, Han Sen thought to himself in excitement, "Ha-ha, the armor is everything!
 With my armor, I could kill whatever I want to kill and no one could ever hurt me.
 I wouldn’t even fear mutant creatures."

 Han Sen suddenly gained courage and stopped hiding.
 He marched to Zephyr Valley and alerted several swift mantises to attack, but they couldn’t hurt him at all by cutting his armor.
 Han Sen took the opportunity to kill them all, each with one stab.

-> "Primitive Creature Swift Mantis Killed.
-No Beast Soul Gained.
-Eat The Swift Mantis To Gain Zero To Ten Points Randomly."
+> "Primitive creature Swift Mantis killed.
+No beast soul gained.
+Eat the Swift Mantis to gain zero to ten primitive geno points randomly."
 >
->"Primitive creature swift mantis killed ..."
+>"Primitive creature Swift Mantis killed ..."

 The voice continuously sounded in his mind, adding to his thrill.
 He stabbed his way through the valley and killed more 20 mantises in succession.